-SWK 352 - Social Work Practice II (3)
+SWK 352 - Practice 2: Interventions with Individuals and Families (3)

 Building on the knowledge and skills acquired in Social Work 351, this course focuses on direct practice with individuals and families, including the assessment, middle, and termination phases of social work practice.
 Skills for working with diverse populations will be illustrated and practiced using videos and role playing.
 Open only to social work majors.
 Prerequisite(s): SWK 351.